 The investment within the Marine Energy Conversion 2018-2024 programme totals SEK 105 million.
-An annual call for proposals is planned at least for the first three years.
-In the event of a decision to extend the programme, there may be additional call for proposals.
+An annual call for proposals is planned for the first four years.
+In the event of a decision to extend the programme, there is also a plan for an annual call for proposals for the following two years.
 In addition to this, additional calls for proposals may be added within the framework of the Swedish Energy Agency's international partnerships.